South Canyon Fire: Aftermath and investigation

 As soon as wildland firefighters were confirmed to have been killed, the director of the BLM and the chief of the USFS designated a 10 member interagency investigation team.
 The team was tasked to submit a developed and factual report within 45 days.
 Despite several inquiries, the South Canyon Fire Investigative Report was criticized for its incomplete information and subpar data collection strategies.

-The team identified several factors as the leadup to the fatalities.
-Several key ones include: